-We’re admiring the current crop of menorahs that are not only modern in form, but add a note of glamour, too.
-In time for the first day of Hanukkah next week, here are five favorites:
+We’re admiring the current crop of menorahs that are not only modern in form but also add a note of glamour.
+In time for the upcoming Hanukkah holiday, here are five favorites.

-Above: From Brooklyn and Hudson-based ceramicist Paula Greif, the Ceramic Menorah is hand built and is available for $425 at The Jewish Museum.
-For more on Paula see our post The Handmade Kitchen: Paula Greif in Brooklyn.
+Above: From Brooklyn and Hudson-based ceramicist Paula Greif, the Ceramic Menorah is hand-built and hand-painted with cobalt and gold luster.
+It measures 10 inches wide and seven inches tall and is available directly through Paula Greif.
+For more on Paula, see our post The Handmade Kitchen: Paula Greif in Brooklyn.

 Above: The Nick and the Candlestick by Lindsey Adelman was inspired by antique brass weights and named after a Sylvia Plath poem.
 It has nine brass holders at varying heights that rest on a walnut tray; candles are inserted onto spikes, so they appear to float.
-The design is available from Matter for $1,905.
+Contact Lindsey Adelman for more information.

 Above: From Vermont Lifestyle, the Vermont White Marble & Wood Menorah; $65 at Food52.

 N.B.: This post is an update; the original story ran on November 30, 2015.